DOI10.47051/DTKD5209

 Figure 1: Individuals of Anolis purpurescens from Ecuador: Kapari Lodge, Pichincha province (); Canandé Reserve, Esmeraldas province (). j=juvenile.

-Natural history: Anolis purpurescens is locally abundant, yet often overlooked, arboreal anole that inhabits old-growth to moderately disturbed evergreen lowland forests.5,8,9 This Anolis has also been recorded in disturbed areas such as rural gardens adjacent to forest border.10 Purple Anoles are diurnal and usually active between 8:00 am and 2:00 pm.
+Natural history: Anolis purpurescens is a locally abundant, yet often overlooked, arboreal anole that inhabits old-growth to moderately disturbed evergreen lowland forests.5,8,9 This Anolis has also been recorded in disturbed areas such as rural gardens adjacent to the forest border.10 Purple Anoles are diurnal and usually active between 8:00 am and 2:00 pm.
 Their activity takes place on vegetation up to 9 m above the ground and includes perching, foraging, or dewlap displays at intervals of about 15 minutes.8,10 At night, they can be found sleeping on shrubs, branches, small trees, or ferns up to 6 m above the ground, either along streams or in the forest.5,811 The diet of A. purpurescens is based primarily on insects of the orders Coleoptera, Diptera, Hemiptera, Hymenoptera, and on arachnids of the order Araneae.10 The Purple Anole is oviparous.
 There is a single record of one egg found under loose bark on top of a rotting log.5

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..12 Anolis purpurescens is listed in this category given its wide distribution over areas that have not been heavily affected by deforestation and its presence in several protected areas in Panama, Colombia, and Ecuador.
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..12 Anolis purpurescens is listed in this category given its wide distribution over areas that have not been heavily affected by deforestation and its presence in several protected areas in Panamá, Colombia, and Ecuador.
 The most important threat for the long-term survival of some populations is large-scale deforestation caused by the expansion of the agricultural frontier.12 The current population trend is unknown because individuals of A. purpurescens are difficult to observe due to their arboreal habits.

-Distribution: Anolis purpurescens is distributed throughout the Chocoan lowlands and adjacent Andean foothills from eastern Panama, through western Colombia, to Cotopaxi province in Ecuador (Fig. 2).
+Distribution: Anolis purpurescens is distributed throughout the Chocoan lowlands and adjacent Andean foothills from eastern Panamá, through western Colombia, to Cotopaxi province in Ecuador (Fig. 2).

 Distribution of Anolis purpurescens in Ecuador